asiloisad/pulsar-fast-publish/README.md

 # git-publish

-Publish package to Github without PPM.
+Publish package to GitHub without PPM.
 Select proper directory in tree-view and run command.

 ## Installation

-To install `regex-aligner` run `ppm install asiloisad/pulsar-regex-aligner` to install a package directly from the Github repository.
+To install `regex-aligner` run `ppm install asiloisad/pulsar-regex-aligner` to install a package directly from the GitHub repository.

 # Commands